Average annual expenditures for cellular phone services per consumer unit rose from $210 in 2001 to $524 in 2006, an increase of 149 percent.

 These data come from the Consumer Expenditure Survey.
 Find out more in "Spending on Cell Phone Services Rapidly Approaching That of Residential Phone Services."

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Spending on cell phone services now almost the same as residential phone services spending on the Internet at http://www.bls.gov/opub/ted/2007/dec/wk3/art02.htm (visited June 20, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Spending on cell phone services now almost the same as residential phone services spending at https://www.bls.gov/opub/ted/2007/dec/wk3/art02.htm (visited January 31, 2023).